MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 UCLA Global Internship Program

-Effective Fall 2024: Global Studies majors are encouraged to fulfill the study abroad requirement through our Global Studies Travel Program.
+Global Studies majors are required to fulfill the study abroad requirement through our Global Studies Travel Program.
 Alternatively, students may petition to satisfy this with two UCEAP courses or complete the requirement domestically.
-Please consult a Global Studies counselor to discuss your options.
+See Travel Study Tab below for information about petitioning.

 Travel Study +